-Not following the requirement will result in the Bluetooth resource failing to send a response to the requested command.
+If the requirements are not followed, the Bluetooth® resource will fail to send a response to the requested command.

 - Data Bootloader command data.
 The length of this field is specified by the Data Length field. - Checksum A checksum computed for the entire packet except for the Checksum and End of Packet fields. - End of Packet The end of a bootloader packet.